Pre-Fortress-2/PF2-Website/_posts/blog/2022-3-1-source-mods-as-a-hobby.md

 layout: blog
 subject: "Blog"
 title: "Source Mods as a hobby"
-date:   2022-03-01 00:13:00 -0500
+date:   2100-03-01 00:13:00 -0500
 categories: blog
 author: Sour Dani
-description: "Source Mods are a hobby crafted with a fine love for Valve Games.
-However there's more to it then meets the eye."
+description: "Sourcemods are a hobby crafted with a fine love for Valve Games.
+However, there's more to it then meets the eye."
 hidden: true
 image: /assets/blog/images/sb-source-mods-as-a-hobby.jpg
 ImageDescription: Poster by Wendie